-Android operating system is an open source project developed by a consortium, whose main contributor is Google.
+Android operating system is an operating system whose core distribution is developed by a consortium, whose main contributor is Google.

-As an open-source project, there are some other projects that have forked available Android code into new distributions that bring their own customization of the OS and get rid of some Android restrictions, like Google apps installed as default.
+As AOSP (Android Open Source Project) is free and open-source (FOSS), there are some other projects that have forked its source code into new distributions that bring their own OS customization and discard some Google Android default features, like Google apps installed as default.

-This post lists some of the main projects of Android-based OS.
+This post lists some FOSS distributions or versions of Android OS.

-Why would you want to install a non-Google Android-based OS on your phone/tablet?
+Why would you want to install a non-Google Android distribution on your device?

-Some of the reasons that come up to my mind:
+Some of the reasons that come to my mind:

-- You prefer an OS not managed by Google, whatever the reason
+4. You prefer an OS not managed by Google

 List of open source AOSP-based OS